-It has a salt marsh, large lawns, and a spacious waterfront to attract quite a variety of birds.
+It has a salt marsh, large lawns, and a spacious waterfront to attract various birds.

 “Of the 156 species of birds I’ve seen at the park, at least 90 percent have been sighted here,” she says.

-Pier 1 straddles Furman Street and is closest in proximity to the Brooklyn Bridge with a backdrop of lower Manhattan.
+Pier 1 straddles Furman Street and is closest to the Brooklyn Bridge with a backdrop of lower Manhattan.